 Every year since then, the club has staged plays except twice during each of the world wars.

-One early member nearly bankrupted the Pudding by paying $15 to the Boston Museum for his costume and wig.
+One early member nearly wiped out the Pudding’s treasury by paying $15 to the Boston Museum for his costume and wig.
 Garrison suggested it was worth every penny: “He looked a stunningly pretty girl in it.”

 The actors sometimes kissed each other under protest, but one actor conceded, “Charles P. Greenough was a very charming girl.
 Up to that time, though, I had never been tempted to kiss any girl so much as Harry Williams of ‘65.”